Last update: Jul 2 2018

 The motive battery pack state of charge is displayed on a JLD404AH Digital Amp Hour Meter mounted under the radio.
+This device is powered when the car is turned on as well as during charging.

 The JDL404 is connected to both the high voltage system as well as the 12V system.
 To prevent a connection between the two systems, the 12V supply to the JLD404 passes through a small isolated DC-DC converter, the DEXU RF1212CS-2W.
 In this configuration, the JLD404 draws 73mA from the 12V system.